2077v2/Tarnished/README.md

 IF THE DESCRIPTION DOESNT LOAD CLICK [HERE](https://github.com/2077v2/Tarnished)

-### Collection Rev 10
+### Collection Rev 11          Collection Updated and working for Game version 1.09.1

 ![](https://s11.gifyu.com/images/Suhls.jpg)Hey v2 here this is The [Tarnished](https://) for Elden Ring.

-So the i wanted to play multiplayer with my brother and when looking through Nexus i noticed that there isnt a good collection for Elden Ring this is due to how hard and annoying the game is to mod.
-So i decided to create this collection.
+So the i wanted to play multiplayer with my brother and when looking through Nexus i noticed that there isnt a good collection for Elden Ring so with my experience with Vortex, Nexus and Collections i decided to create this collection.

 Huge thank you to all the talented people that have put in the time and effort to create these mods.
 If you enjoy this collection, please show your support and [ENDORSE](https://) the mod authors and the collection.